AndCotOli/Multithread-Algorithms-JS/README.md

 Use `node index.js <Number_of_Cores>` inside the algorithm folder.
 > Note: If you don't specify a number of cores to be used, it will default to all of them.

-When the process has finished, it will create a text file with the resulet
+When the process has finished, it will create a text file with the result

 ## Implemented Algorithms
 - [x] Prime Generation